Serien3/SimPG/README.md

 ### API  Reference

 SimPG is not only a standardized process tools, but also a programming library.
-SimPG provides and maintains some python APIs.
+SimPG provides some python APIs to reconstruct the pangenome graph and implement the various steps of the simulation.
 Full API reference documentation is available at [api reference](./docs/api.md) .
 SimPG aims to keep APIs in [SimPG.py](./src/SimPG/SimPG.py) and will ensure the stability of these APIs in the current version.
 The [SPexpe.py](./src//SimPG//SPexpe.py) file contains some experimental APIs, which may change frequently in the current version, but their general functions will not change.

 The File [example.py](./scripts/example.py) demonstrates typical uses of python APIs.
 In fact, the effect of [example.py](./scripts/example.py) is the same as the script shown in [getting start](#getting-start).